01-edu/public/subjects/system-monitor/README.md

 #### **Linux and Proc**

-To monitor the computers system resources and performance you will have to use the `/proc` filesystem.
+To monitor the computer system resources and performance you will have to use the `/proc` filesystem.

-The `/proc` filesystem is a virtual system that does not exist on disk, this system is created by the kernel when the system boots, and destroyed by it when the system shuts down.
+The `/proc` filesystem is a virtual system that does not exist on disk.
+This system is created by the kernel when the system boots, and destroyed by it when the system shuts down.

 This filesystem contains information about the system, from the CPU, to memory, to active processes and much more.
-For this reason it can be regarded as a control and information centre for the kernel.
-As a matter of fact, allot of the system utilities are simple calls to files in this directory.
+For this reason, it can be regarded as a control and information center for the kernel.
+As a matter of fact, a lot of the system utilities are simple calls to files in this directory.

-You can acquire more knowledge about this filesystem by taking a look to the `proc` manuel page (`man proc`).
+You can acquire more knowledge about this filesystem by taking a look to the `proc` manual page (`man proc`).

 ---